Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 .  ..  .bash_history  .bash_logout  .bashrc  .landscape  .motd_shown  .profile  .sudo_as_admin_successful
 ```

+You can also pass a directory to `ls` to list the files there instead of the current directory.
+Try `ls /` to list the contents of the root directory.

 The `ls` command has various flags that do different things.
 To view them all, you can use the `man` command, short for 'manual'.
 In general, you can enter `man` followed by any command and it will give you detailed instructions on how to use it.
 Try:

 ```sh